nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 _Note on saving the output.
 Its really easy to save to Colab environment but bigger files to download is a hassle.
 I ended up mounting my gdrive and using that as my save-to location._

 So how did my freshly trained model do?
-It was... _enthusiastic_.
+I'd call it... _enthusiastic_.
 Everythings a pothole!
 Grass?
 Pothole.
 Motorcycle?
 Pothole.
 Fun to watch, sure, but not quite the usefulness I had hoped for.

 ![1epoch_annotated_vid.gif](/assets/2025-10-24-training_a_yolo_model/1epoch_annotated_vid.gif)